metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `buffering` (Attributes) Buffering holds the buffering middleware configuration.This middleware retries or limits the size of requests that can be forwarded to backends.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/buffering/#maxrequestbodybytes (see [below for nested schema](#nestedatt--spec--buffering))
 - `chain` (Attributes) Chain holds the configuration of the chain middleware.This middleware enables to define reusable combinations of other pieces of middleware.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/chain/ (see [below for nested schema](#nestedatt--spec--chain))
 - `circuit_breaker` (Attributes) CircuitBreaker holds the circuit breaker configuration. (see [below for nested schema](#nestedatt--spec--circuit_breaker))
-- `compress` (Attributes) Compress holds the compress middleware configuration.This middleware compresses responses before sending them to the client, using gzip compression.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/compress/ (see [below for nested schema](#nestedatt--spec--compress))
+- `compress` (Attributes) Compress holds the compress middleware configuration.This middleware compresses responses before sending them to the client, using gzip, brotli, or zstd compression.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/compress/ (see [below for nested schema](#nestedatt--spec--compress))
 - `content_type` (Attributes) ContentType holds the content-type middleware configuration.This middleware exists to enable the correct behavior until at least the default one can be changed in a future version. (see [below for nested schema](#nestedatt--spec--content_type))
 - `digest_auth` (Attributes) DigestAuth holds the digest auth middleware configuration.This middleware restricts access to your services to known users.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/digestauth/ (see [below for nested schema](#nestedatt--spec--digest_auth))
 - `errors` (Attributes) ErrorPage holds the custom error middleware configuration.This middleware returns a custom page in lieu of the default, according to configured ranges of HTTP Status codes.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/errorpages/ (see [below for nested schema](#nestedatt--spec--errors))